rewamasri/FitCompass/README.md

 - consistency score not available for supermans, pushups or glute bridges

 ## AI Usage
 - AI was used to help with errors or debugging the code.
-Gemini and Claude were used ot help us with this.
+Gemini and Claude were used to help us with this.